wp-plugins/wp-members/readme.txt

 * Added forgot username retrieveal link (included on forgot password reset form).
 * Added wpmem_username_link and wpmem_username_link_str for filtering forgot username retrieval link.
 * Fixed handling of post bulk actions to keep current screen (if one is used).
+* Fixed handling of updates to the user pages in the options tab.

 = 3.0.8 =